altsan/os2-freetype-ifi/ft2ifi/rel/readme.txt

   commercial fonts from the big foundries like Adobe, Monotype, etc. were originally designed as Adobe Type 1 fonts, meaning they were in PostScript format already; when it came time to upgrade them it was both simpler and more technically sound to convert them to OpenType/PS files.
+So when you go to buy a high-quality commercial font nowadays, you will generally find them offered in OTF format, sometimes exclusively so.

   Anyway, starting with this release of FreeType/2-IFI, both OpenType font formats should now be supported equally well!

-LIMITATIONS
+LIMITATIONS & KNOWN PROBLEMS

-  THIS IS A PREVIEW RELEASE.
-It has NOT been exhaustively tested, and may have undesirable side effects.
-You are strongly advised NOT to install this release on a production system.
+  THIS IS A BETA RELEASE.
+It has only been tested in a limited number of environments, and may have undesirable side effects.
+You are strongly advised not to install this release on a production system.

   No configuration GUI is yet available for this version.
-FT2IFI will ignore the OS2.INI settings used by FREETYPE.DLL.
+(Note that FT2IFI will ignore the OS2.INI settings used by the older FREETYPE.DLL.)

   At present, Unicode encoding is always turned on for fonts which support it, unless a more appropriate DBCS encoding is found (and excluding DBCS